ubcecon/ECON622/syllabus.md

 - **Instructors:** jesse.perla@ubc.ca and schrimpf@mail.ubc.ca
 - **Office Hours:** TBD
 - **Teaching Assistant:** Mahdi Ebrahimi Kahou, mahdi.ebk@gmail.com
-- **Start Time** 8:40am sharp so there are no excuses, please be on time
+- **Start Time** 8:35am sharp so there are no excuses, please be on time!

 **Course Description**
 This is a graduate topics course in computational economics.
 We intend